Andy Murray: 2013: Wimbledon champion and back surgery

-Murray began his 2013 season by retaining his Brisbane International title, defeating Grigor Dimitrov in the final in straight sets.
-Trying to win his second major in a row, he began the 2013 Australian Open well with a straight sets victory over Dutchman Robin Haase.
-He followed this up with straight set victories over João Sousa, practice partner Ričardas Berankis and French No. 14 seed Gilles Simon.
-In the quarter-finals he cruised past Jérémy Chardy in straight sets to set up a semi-final clash with Roger Federer.
-After exchanging sets, Murray eventually prevailed in 5 sets, recording his first Grand Slam tournament triumph over Federer.
-With this victory, each member of the ATP's most dominant quartet of the previous four years (Federer, Nadal, Djokovic and Murray) had beaten the other three at the majors.
-This victory set up Murray's third consecutive major final appearance, and second in a row against Djokovic.
-After taking the first set in a tiebreak, Murray was eventually defeated in four sets.
-His defeat in this final meant that Murray became only the second man in the Open Era to achieve three runner-up finishes at the Australian Open, the other being Stefan Edberg.
+Murray won Brisbane beating Grigor Dimitrov in the final in straight sets.
+At the Australian Open he prevailed in 5 sets against Federer in the semis (his first Grand Slam win over Roger).
+With this victory, each member of the Big Four (Federer, Nadal, Djokovic and Murray) had beaten the other three at the majors.
+Murray was eventually defeated in four sets by Djokovic.
+Murray became only the second man in the Open Era to achieve three runner-up finishes at the Australian Open, the other being Stefan Edberg.

-At the BNP Paribas Open in Indian Wells, Murray lost at the quarter-final stage to Juan Martín del Potro in three sets.
-At the Miami Masters, Murray made it through his first four matches without dropping a set, and after overcoming Richard Gasquet in the semi-finals, faced David Ferrer in the final.
-After losing the first set, and facing match point in the decider at 5–6, Murray eventually took the match in a third-set tiebreaker to win his second Miami Masters title, and leapfrog Roger Federer into second place in the rankings, ending a near-decade long time period in which either Federer or Rafael Nadal were ranked in the top two.
-Murray briefly fell back to No. 3, following a third round defeat by Stanislas Wawrinka in Monte-Carlo, but reclaimed the No. 2 ranking as a result of Federer failing to defend his title at the Mutua Madrid Open.
-Later, Murray lost at the quarter-final stage to Tomáš Berdych in straight sets.
+At Indian Wells, Murray lost in the quarter-finals to Juan Martín del Potro in three sets.
+In the Miami final against David Ferrer, Murray faced match point in the decider at 5–6, but won on a third-set tiebreaker to win his second Miami Masters title, and overtook Roger Federer into second place in the rankings, ending a near-decade long time period in which either Federer or Rafael Nadal were ranked in the top two.
+Murray briefly fell back to No. 3, following a third round defeat by Stanislas Wawrinka in Monte-Carlo, but soon reclaimed the No. 2 ranking.
+Murray lost in the quarter-finals in Madrid to Tomáš Berdych in straight sets.

-At the Rome Masters, Murray retired due to a hip injury during his second round match against Marcel Granollers on his 26th birthday.
-Murray had just battled back to tie the match at one set all after winning the second set on a tiebreak.
+At Rome, Murray retired due to a hip injury during his second round match against Marcel Granollers on his 26th birthday.
 This left Murray with only eleven days to be fit for the start of the French Open.